prasad610/templates/nodejs-proxy-api/README.md

 # Nodejs template
-This branch contains template for Nodejs API server
+This branch contains template for Nodejs proxy API server.

 **Note: Replace this readme and package.json as per your use case**